moerlemans/moerlemans.github.io/README.md

 ## Experience

 My main work is in Python, specifically Pytorch.
-I'm learning the ropes of becoming an admin on our huge (Linux-based duh) GPU cluster.
+I'm learning the ropes of becoming an admin on our huge (Linux-based, duh) GPU cluster.
 I have been speaking Dutch for the past ~26 years and speak some English and German as well.
 My Duolingo streak on Italian is 19 days at the moment of writing.
 My professional experience included a few internships and part-time jobs as a deep learning engineer at a start-up, quantitative financial researcher at a pension fund, and a mathematics tutor for high school students.
 Maybe if I am determined enough to figure out how to upload a real CV here, I will do it, but at the moment I'm not.
 Feel free to request it though.

 ## Education